Filing Your Income Taxes

 Some medical expenses aren’t covered, however, such as elective surgery, diet food and nonprescription medicines other than insulin.
 That bottle of ibuprofen you bought won't get you a tax break.
-But you can claim 17 cents for each mile you drive for purposes of receiving medical care in 2020, the tax return you'll prepare in 2021.
+But you can claim 16 cents for each mile you drove for purposes of receiving medical care in 2021.

 The Effect of Your Adjusted Gross Income

 Unfortunately, you can only claim a deduction for medical and dental expenses to the extent that they exceed 7.5 percent your adjusted gross income, or AGI – the number you’re left with after you claim any above-the-line adjustments to income you might qualify for.
-You can find your AGI on line 11 of the 2020 Form 1040 tax return.
-This medical expense threshold is slated to increase to 10 percent in 2021 unless legislation is passed to preserve the 7.5-percent rate.
+You can find your AGI on line 11 of the 2021 Form 1040 tax return.

 The Deduction for Charitable Giving

-First, you must give to a “qualified” charity, and you must get a statement/receipt from the organization if your gift exceeds $250.
+You must give to a “qualified” charity to qualify for either the itemized deduction or the adjustment to income, and you must get a statement/receipt from the organization if your gift exceeds $250.
 The IRS provides a search tool on its website so you can check if the charity you’re considering giving to is listed as qualified.
 You’re typically safe with religious institutions and nonprofit organizations, however.

 You can’t deduct gifts made to political or foreign organizations.
-If you receive anything in exchange for the gift, such as if you pay $750 for a $500 television because the money goes to charity, you can only claim a deduction for the portion over its fair market value – $250 in this case.
-Each mile you drive to do volunteer work will earn you a 14 cent deduction in 2020, but you can’t deduct the value of your time.
+You can only claim a deduction for the portion over its fair market value if you receive anything in exchange for the gift, such as if you pay $750 for a $500 television because the money goes to charity.
+Your deduction would be $250 in this case.
+Each mile you drive to do volunteer work will earn you a 14-cent deduction in 2021, but you can’t deduct the value of your time.